FAQs

 Who makes the furniture?

-Every single piece is made by me Gareth at my workshop in Manchester.
-Wherever possible I use hand tools and often like to leave some of those marks in my furniture.
-I believe in the importance of maintaining these skills and hopefully passing them on.
+Every single piece is made by Gareth at his workshop in Manchester.
+Wherever possible he uses hand tools he he strongly believes in the importance of maintaining these skills and hopefully passing them on to future generations.

 Where do you get your wood from?